dmnks/dnf/doc/command_ref.rst

 ---------------

 ``dnf countme``
-    Performs a "check-in" on behalf of this system with the servers of all the enabled repositories, for statistical purposes.
+    When run without arguments, performs a "check-in" with selected repositories (listed in the :ref:`countme <countme-label>` config option) on behalf of this machine, for statistical purposes.

-    The check-in is anonymous and consists of sending an HTTP request for the configured metalink URL with a special boolean parameter added to indicate the intent of this system to be counted in (assuming the server supports that).
+    The check-in is anonymous and consists of sending an HTTP GET request for the metalink URL (if configured) with a special parameter added that carries the age of this installation (number of weeks since the first bootup).
-    No additional data is included with the request, other than the usual such as the User-Agent header (see the :ref:`user_agent <user_agent-label>` configuration option).
+    No additional data is included with the request (other than the usual such as :ref:`user_agent <user_agent-label>`).

-    The check-in will be performed at most once per week (starting every Monday at 00:00 UTC), regardless of how often this command is executed.
-    This is to allow for accumulating weekly metrics on the servers without the same systems being counted multiple times.

-    In order to provide helpful metrics, this command should be executed on a weekly basis (such as from a systemd timer).
+    In order to provide useful metrics, this command should be run periodically.

-    This command will have no effect on those repositories that have the :ref:`countme <countme-label>` configuration option set to 0 (the option can also be used globally).
+    For this purpose, DNF ships with a systemd timer that is enabled by default and expires hourly.
+    You can disable it by running `systemctl disable dnf-countme.timer`.

+    Regardless of how often this command is run, only one check-in will be performed within the same time window that starts every Monday at 12:00 AM UTC and lasts for 7 days.
+    This allows for collecting weekly metrics without overcount.

+    To prevent leakage of system-specific usage patterns that could be used to track this system over multiple windows (such as automatic cache updates at a regular time of day), a check-in may only occur within specific time slots that are randomly distributed across every new window.
+    If this command is run outside of such a slot, it does nothing.

 .. _distro_sync_command-label: